 Lucinda Scala Quinn, a host of the PBS series "Everyday Food," shares her recipe for Jamaican jerk chicken.
+Its fiery flavor comes from generous use of allspice, thyme, garlic, Scotch bonnet peppers, and scallions.

 In the bowl of a food processor, combine scallions, garlic, Scotch bonnet peppers, thyme, allspice, pepper, and salt; with processor running, add 1 cup water through feed tube to make a sauce.
 Set aside 1/2 cup for serving.